Love & Life, The Album: They Love Who? \ Leave Me Alone (Fuck You)

-It was revealed that Dok2's album is supposed to portray a softer side to him, but it is not clearly the case, as it is noticeable from the two tracks, They Love Who? and Leave Me Alone (Fuck You).
+It was revealed that Dok2's album is supposed to portray a softer side to him, but it is not clearly the case, as it is noticeable from the two tracks, "They Love Who?" and '"Leave Me Alone (Fuck You)".
 These two tracks sound like they contain a lot of arrogance, which suggests to us that he is trying to impress himself more than anyone else and gets a bit of satisfaction from it.
-This result was achieveable due to the fact that there was admirable focus that was maintained.
+This result was achievable due to the fact that there was admirable focus that was maintained.
 The structure of the two tracks has some sort of consistency and is rather lean.
-These two tracks portray pivoting characters, from sensitive, in Leave Me Alone (Fuck You), to threatening, in They Love Who?, which moves on to portray his honesty.
+These two tracks portray pivoting characters, from sensitive, in "Leave Me Alone (Fuck You)", to threatening, in "They Love Who?", which moves on to portray his honesty.